mvanholsteijn/docker-service-registrator-route53/README.md

-# Docker instance to Route53 SRV record synchronization daemon
+# Docker service registrator for Route53

 manages the SRV record registration in Route53 for Docker containers running on this host.